Skip to main content Start main content

 Programme structure

-To receive the award of Master of Design, students must successfully attain a total of 36 credits from the following subject categories: Compulsory Common subjects for 6 credits, Compulsory Specialism subjects for 15 credits, Elective subjects for 15 credits (12 credits from Elective Pool A and 3 credits from Elective Pool B).
+To receive the award of Master of Design, students must successfully attain a total of 37 credits from the following subject categories – Compulsory Common subjects for 6 credits, Compulsory Specialism subjects for 15 credits, Elective subjects for 15 credits (12 credits from Elective Pool A and 3 credits from Elective Pool B), and the Academic Integrity and Ethics (AIE) Requirement subject~ for 1 credit – and the non-credit bearing e-learning module of National Education.

 Compulsory Common subjects (6 credits)